attester/attester-launcher/README.md

 * `snapshot` Name of the snapshot to use when cloning the virtual machine.

 * `command` Command to use inside the virtual machine to start the browser.
 This can be either a simple string, or an array in order to include command line arguments (which are then positioned before `commandArgs`).
+This parameter can contain variables (cf the corresponding section below).

 * `commandArgs` Arguments to add to `command`.
-The URL the browser should connect to is appended as the last argument.
+The URL the browser should connect to is appended as the last argument if it is not specified anywhere else in the command line (through `${ATTESTER-URL}`).
+This parameter can contain variables (cf the corresponding section below).

 * `launcherOnly` If set to true, `command` is supposed to be only a launcher, which means that, when it exits, it does not mean the browser exited, so this does not cause the virtual machine to be stopped.
 Defaults to false (so the machine is stopped after `command` stops running).

 * `pingCommand` If specified, this command will be executed repetitively until its return code is 0, before `command` is started.
 This is useful especially to wait for the network to be connected in the virtual machine before starting the web browser.
 This can be either a simple string (if no argument needs to be passed) or an array (with command line arguments).
-The host name of the attester server is appended as the last argument.
+The host name of the attester server is appended as the last argument if it is not used anywhere else in the command line (through `${ATTESTER-HOSTNAME}`).
+This parameter can contain variables (cf the corresponding section below).

 * `pingInterval` Interval (in milliseconds) between a unsuccessful ping command (returning a non-zero exit code) and the next execution of the ping command.
 Defaults to 1000 (which is one second).